Mike Thurmond

 Michael L. Thurmond (born January 5, 1953) is an American author, attorney, and politician.
 A Democrat, he was previously the Chief Executive Officer of DeKalb County and a representative in the Georgia General Assembly.
 He served as Georgia Labor Commissioner from 1999 to 2011.

 Thurmond served as the interim superintendent of the DeKalb County School District, the third largest district in the state of Georgia from 2013 to 2015.
 The district serves nearly 99,000 students with over 13,400 employees.
 Thurmond was the Democratic Party's nominee for United States Senate in 2010.
 He was also one of the last Democrats to win statewide in Georgia until 2020, when Joe Biden won the state in the 2020 presidential election.
-In 2025, he announced that he will be running in the 2026 Georgia gubernatorial election.
+Thurmond ran for Governor of Georgia in the 2026 election but lost the Democratic primary to Keisha Lance Bottoms.

-Prior to becoming DeKalb's Schools Superintendent, Thurmond was an attorney at Butler Wooten Cheeley & Peak LLP, a nationally known civil trial practice that has four times set the record civil jury verdict in the State of Georgia and also obtained for its client the largest collected judgment in U.S. history.
+Prior to becoming DeKalb's Schools Superintendent, Thurmond was an attorney at Butler Wooten Cheeley & Peak LLP.

 Early life

 Thurmond was raised as a sharecropper's son in Clarke County, Georgia.
-He graduated cum laude with a B.A. in Philosophy and Religion from Paine College and later earned a Juris Doctor degree from the University of South Carolina School of Law.
+He graduated cum laude with a B.A. in philosophy and religion from Paine College and later earned a Juris Doctor degree from the University of South Carolina School of Law.
 He also completed the Political Executives program at the John F. Kennedy School of Government at Harvard University.